Established in 1882 through a joint partnership between the Churches of God, General Conference and the city of Findlay, the University of

 The fine arts flourish on

-campus with a variety of theater productions, art exhibits and vocal
+campus with a variety of theatre productions, art exhibits and vocal

 and instrumental music concerts that offer creative outlets and